uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Lesson reflection

-This is just for black and white images, but what about coloured ones?
+This is just for black and white images, why can't we do more than two colours with this activity?

+  - If we can only use one binary digit for each we can only represent two different colours.
+  This means each pixel can only be one of two different colours.

+What could we do to represent more colours?

+  - If we want each pixel to be able to show more colours other than black and white then we need to use more numbers (or binary digits) to represent the colour of each pixel.
+This will be explored in future lessons.

+{comment Come back and split lessons later once all the other content is done}

 We will explore this at older ages.